Train New Model

 Support for European Languagues

 Users can download English, German, Spanish, Portuguese, Italian, Danish and Romanian pretrained models from the NLP Models Hub and use them for pre-annotation.
-Annotation Lab also offers support for training/tuning models in the above languages.
+Generative AI Lab also offers support for training/tuning models in the above languages.

 Last updated